sajad564/simple-and-clean-authentication-in-vuejs/README.md

 1. this project is just a boilerplate for authentication in vuejs (best practice)
 2. i think you can use it for any type of project that you have (it's just a boilerplate)
 3. this project also support refresh token(thanks to axios intercepotrs )
-4. you should change some think :
+4. you should change some things :
-* for example your end point name our your base url maybe  difference(also type of your response depends on your back end)
+* for example your end point name and your base url maybe  difference(also type of your response depends on your back end)
 * example(this is my response shape(in the backend) for getting user information) :
 ```json
 {